Neural Contextual Bandits without Regret: Details of and

-where the last inequality holds by Equation \ref{eq:G_posdef}.
-By the assumption on reward, $\norm{f^*} \leq B$ which completes the proof. \end{proof} \begin{proof}[Proof of Lemma \ref{lem:mu_to_f_conv}] It suffices to show that Lemmas \ref{lem:f_with_gtheta}, \ref{lem:gd_conv_ridge}, and \ref{lem:thetatilde_theta} hold for the convolutional variant, and the proof follows by repeating the steps taken in proof of Lemma \ref{lem:mu_to_f}.
-We start by showing that lemma \ref{lem:gd_conv_ridge} still applies.
+By the assumption on reward, $\norm{f^*}_\cntk \leq B$, completing the proof. \end{proof} \begin{proof}[Proof of Lemma \ref{lem:mu_to_f_conv}] It suffices to show that Lemmas \ref{lem:f_with_gtheta}, \ref{lem:gd_conv_ridge}, and \ref{lem:thetatilde_theta} hold for the convolutional variant, and the proof follows by repeating the steps taken in proof of Lemma \ref{lem:mu_to_f}.
+We start by showing that lemma \ref{lem:gd_conv_ridge} applies to a CNN.
 Consider the convolutional variant of the auxiliary loss,

 Let $(\tilde{\bar \vtheta}^j)$ to denote the gradient descent updates.
-The loss $\bar \Ls_2$ is also strongly convex, which allows us to repeat the proof for the convolutional equivalent of the parameters.
+The loss $\bar \Ls_2$ is strongly convex, which allows us to repeat the proof for the convolutional equivalent of the parameters.
 We conclude that Lemma \ref{lem:gd_conv_ridge} still holds.
-By Lemma 4.1 \citet{cao2019generalization}, if $\norm{\bar\vtheta^{(J)}-\vtheta^0} \leq \tau$, then,